Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: Spectroscopic and photometric data

 \subsection{JWST/NIRCam imaging data}

-In order to check the calibration of the spectroscopic data and also to characterize the very faint galaxies detected in the NIRSpec observations, we made use of the NIRCam imaging of the Jekyll and Hyde system provided by the PRIMER program.
+We made use of the NIRCam imaging of the Jekyll and Hyde system provided by the PRIMER program.
 We used images in 8 filters, namely F090W, F115W, F150W, F200W, F277W, F356W, F410M, and F444W with 5$\sigma$ depths measured in $0.3''$ diameter apertures of 27.6, 27.9, 28.1, 28.2, 28.3, 28.4, 27.7 and 28.0, respectively (in AB mag).

 The data were reduced using the PRIMER NIRCAM imaging pipeline, called PENCIL (Magee et al., in preparation), which is built on top of STScI's JWST Calibration Pipeline (v1.12.5) but also includes additional processing steps not included in the standard calibration pipeline.
 For NIRCAM this includes the subtraction of $1/f$ noise striping patterns (both vertical and horizontal) that are not fully removed by the standard calibration pipeline and the subtraction of wisps artifacts from the short wavelength filters.
 During this processing we perform an additional step to identify and mask snowball artifacts that are not identified and masked during the calweb\_detector1 stage.
 Additionally, the background sky subtraction is performed by subtracting the median background over a grid while using a segmentation map to mask pixels attributed to sources and it automatically generates optimized source catalogs used for alignment.
 The image alignment is executed in two passes using the calibration pipeline’s TweakReg step and then using STScI python package TweakWCS: the first pass uses TweakReg to group overlapping images for each detector/filter and perform an internal alignment within the detector/filter group; the second performs alignment against an external catalog using TweakWCS.
 The external catalog was generated from an HST ACSWFC F814W image mosaic which was registered to the GAIA DR3 catalog.
 The final PRIMER image mosaics are generated using the calibration pipeline calweb\_image3 stage.
 In this final stage the pipeline also has the ability to split and process the data into smaller section when creating large mosaics and then stitch these smaller sections together to create a final full-size mosaic.